-EDUC 322 METHODS: LANGUAGE ARTS AND SOCIAL STUDIES (3) Prerequisite: EDUC 211.
-This course is designed to help pre-service teachers gain the necessary knowledge, skills, and processes which foster students' success on the Virginia Standards of Learning tests in language arts and social studies.
-Major goals are to promote intellectual curiosity and support life-long learning.
+EDUC 325 METHODS: LANGUAGE ARTS INSTRUCTION (2) Prerequisite: EDUC 201, 211.
+Corequisite: EDUC 324 first half of the semester.
+This is a linked course with EDUC 324 Methods: Social Studies and is taught the second half of the semester.
+This course is designed to help pre-service teachers gain the necessary knowledge, skills, and processes which foster students' success on the Virginia Standards of Learning tests in language arts.
+Major goals are to promote intellectual curiosity and support lifelong learning.